 Additional course details & Materials

-ADDITIONAL FEES: Camping and Land Use Fee of $30 will be collected at the time of the program.
+We will meet at 10 AM on Aug 19th.
+The program will conclude by 2PM on Aug.
+23rd.
+ADDITIONAL FEES: Camping and Land Use Fee of $35 will be collected at the time of the program.

 You will be responsible for bringing your own food and equipment, though we can provide some gear if needed.
 We ask everyone to come prepared to live self-sufficiently.
 You will need to bring shelter and clothing suitable for a full range of inclement weather.

 To address safety concerns during the pandemic, please contact us regarding our current Coronavirus protocols as well as any current travel restrictions.
 These protocols may affect how you are able to travel to the program.
 Please note: As of May 2023 there are no longer any vaccination requirements for international travellers seeking entry to the USA.

 There is no required reading for this program.